cisagov/cyhy_amis/README.md

 terraform apply -var-file=<your_workspace>.yml
 ```

+Again, in some cases you may find it useful to add the `--force` flag
+to the `ansible-galaxy` command.

 ## Tearing down the Terraform-based infrastructure ##
 The Terraform-based infrastructure is torn down like so:
 ```